Healthy Homes Assessment Pirimai

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be significant for property managers and landlords.
-For specialist guidance, contact us today to schedule your rental properties house assessment.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be significant for property managers and landlords.
+For professional advice, call today and book your rental properties home evaluation.

 home assessments for rental properties